galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 >        - *"Matching the Cell Barcodes to the WhiteList"*: `Multiple matches (CellRanger 3)`
 >    - Under *"Advanced Settings"*:
 >        - *"Strandedness of Library"*: `Forward`
->        - *Collect UMI counts for these genomic features* at `Gene: Count reads matching the Gene Transcript`
+>        - *"Collect UMI counts for these genomic features"*: `Gene: Count reads matching the Gene Transcript`
 >        - *"Type of UMI filtering"*: `Remove lower-count UMIs that map to more than one gene (introduced in CellRanger 3.x.x)`
 >        - *"Cell filter type and parameters"*: `Do not filter`
 >